anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 because it represents certification requests as authenticated self-contained objects.

-When using EST, the pledge the client interacting via TLS with the domain registrar, which acts both as EST server and as registration authority (RA).
+When using EST, the pledge interacts via TLS with the domain registrar, which acts as EST server and as registration authority (RA).
 The TLS connection is mutually authenticated, where the pledge uses an initial device certificate (aka IDevID certificate) issued by its manufacturer.
 In order to provide proof of origin of the certificate request,